Gothic War (535–554): Conquest of Sicily and Dalmatia

-Belisarius landed at Sicily, between Roman Africa and Italy, whose population was well disposed toward the Empire.
-The island was quickly captured, with the only determined resistance, at Palermo, overcome by late December.
-Belisarius prepared to cross to Italy and Theodahad sent envoys to Justinian, proposing at first to cede Sicily and recognise his overlordship but later to cede all of Italy.
+Belisarius landed at Sicily, between Byzantine Africa and Italy, whose population was well disposed toward the Empire.
+The island was quickly brought under Byzantine control, with only Palermo resisting before falling in late December.
+Belisarius prepared to cross to Italy, and Theodahad sent envoys to Justinian, proposing at first to cede Sicily and recognize his overlordship, but later to cede all of Italy.

-In March 536, Mundus overran Dalmatia and captured its capital, Salona, but a large Gothic army arrived and Mundus' son Mauricius died in a skirmish.
-Mundus inflicted a heavy defeat on the Goths but was himself mortally wounded in the pursuit.
-The Roman army withdrew and, except for Salona, Dalmatia was abandoned to the Goths.
-Encouraged, Theodahad imprisoned the Byzantine ambassadors.
+In March 536, Mundus overran Dalmatia and captured its capital, Salona, but a large Gothic army arrived.
+Mundus's son Mauricius died in a skirmish.
+Mundus defeated the Goths but he was mortally wounded in the pursuit.
+The Byzantine army withdrew, and Dalmatia was abandoned to the Goths except for Salona.
+Encouraged by these developments, Theodahad imprisoned the Byzantine ambassadors.
 Justinian sent a new magister militum per Illyricum, Constantinianus, to recover Dalmatia and ordered Belisarius to cross into Italy.
 Constantinianus accomplished his task speedily.
-The Gothic general, Gripas, abandoned Salona, which he had only recently occupied, because of the ruined state of its fortifications and the pro-Roman stance of its citizens, withdrawing to the north.
+The Gothic general, Gripas, abandoned Salona, which he had only recently occupied, because of the ruined state of its fortifications and the pro-Byzantine sympathies of its citizens, withdrawing to the north.
 Constantinianus occupied the city and rebuilt the walls.
-Seven days later the Gothic army departed for Italy and by late June the whole of Dalmatia was in Roman hands.
+Seven days later, the Gothic army departed for Italy, and by late June, the whole of Dalmatia was in Byzantine hands.